godotengine/godot-docs/classes/class_regex.rst

 Description
 -----------

-Regular Expression (or regex) is a compact programming language that can be used to recognise strings that follow a specific pattern, such as URLs, email addresses, complete sentences, etc. For instance, a regex of ``ab[0-9]`` would find any string that is ``ab`` followed by any number from ``0`` to ``9``.
+A regular expression (or regex) is a compact language that can be used to recognise strings that follow a specific pattern, such as URLs, email addresses, complete sentences, etc. For instance, a regex of ``ab[0-9]`` would find any string that is ``ab`` followed by any number from ``0`` to ``9``.
 For a more in-depth look, you can easily find various tutorials and detailed explanations on the Internet.

 To begin, the RegEx object needs to be compiled with the search pattern using :ref:`compile<class_RegEx_method_compile>` before it can be used.